France recalls ambassadors to US and Australia in response to AUKUS nuclear submarine pact

 Earlier in the week, Le Drain told a French radio station that the pact, known as AUKUS and widely perceived as a challenge to China’s presence in the region, was a "stab in the back" and that France had been "betrayed."

-Le Drain also compared President Biden to former President Donald Trump.
+Le Drain also compared President Biden to former President Trump.

 "This brutal, unilateral and unpredictable decision reminds me a lot of what Mr. Trump used to do," Le Drian said.
 "I am angry and bitter.
 This isn't done between allies."

-White House Press Secretary Jen Psaki denied that the move had created a "regional divide" and said that France was notified of the deal prior to the announcement.
+White House press secretary Jen Psaki denied that the move had created a "regional divide" and said that France was notified of the deal prior to the announcement.

-The White House did not immediately respond to a request for comment from Fox News on the French ambassadors being recalled.
+A White House official told Fox News that the Biden administration "regrets" France's decision but "will continue to be engaged in the coming days to resolve our differences."